Advertising verification | Guernsey Electricity

 • Appliance Carbon Emissions

-Using some electrical appliances between 11pm and 5am could reduce your appliance carbon emissions by around 90%.
-This is because during quiet periods on the grid, we can rely 100% on our imported electricity which translates into a significant reduction in your carbon footprint simply by changing when you run certain appliances such as hot water cylinders, washing machines, dishwashers and tumble dryers.
+It's all about timing.
+By running household items such as hot water cylinders and electrical appliances between 11pm and 5am, you could reduce your appliance carbon emissions by around 90%.
+This is because during quiet periods on the grid, we can rely 100% on our imported low-carbon electricity which means a significant reduction in your carbon footprint simply by changing when you run certain appliances such as hot water cylinders, washing machines, dishwashers and tumble dryers.

 Read the study